1. You’re a first time Mummy! What mad you have that light bulb moment of also adding business to your full world already?

 Oh My Gosh, YES!!!
 I don’t think I’d be human if I didn’t experience those moments, would I?
 My first two weeks as a Mother when I was diagnosed with PND, were the loneliest weeks of my life, yet I had just had a new baby and had SO many people physically around me.

 Then there’s the new venture.
 Starting a new platform of any sort is overwhelming let alone one that is on the world wide web and today’s social media that is responsible for an incredibly large amount of scrutiny and bullying, especially when I’d be discussing and raising awareness for such sensitive topics.
 I never knew what to expect and I second guessed starting TMH SO many times however I believed in my “WHY” and I had people who believed in ME and so I took the plunge.
 In saying that, it was only last week I had another moment of “WHY did I start this?” and discussed giving it all up.

 How do I handle these moments?
-I call you or send you a five page message with all of my doubts knowing you’ll see everyone single one as rubbish and tell me to pull it together!
-Hahaha, it’s funny because it’s totally true.
+I call you or send you a five page message with all of my doubts knowing you’ll see every single one as rubbish and tell me to pull it together!
+Hahaha, it’s only funny because it’s totally true.